Safe and effective practice declarations and fitness to practise self-referrals

 - listed on the adults’ and or children’s list under the Safeguarding Vulnerable Groups (Northern Ireland) Order 2007

-- subject to a barring order under the Safeguarding Vulnerable Groups Act (2006), or
+- subject to a barring order under the Safeguarding Vulnerable Groups Act (2006)

-If any of these apply to you, you’ll need to provide us with the following details [note 11]:
+If any of these apply to you, you’ll need to provide us with the full details , including (all of the following):

 We use the term ‘health condition’ to mean an illness, injury, disability, or impairment.